 Flows

-According to LSEG Lipper, for the week ended March 5, investment-grade bond funds reported a net inflow of +$2.6bln.
-Total year-to-date flows into investment grade funds were +$18.8bln.
+According to LSEG Lipper, for the week ended March 26, investment-grade bond funds reported their first net outflow of the year at -$406mm.
+Total year-to-date flows into investment grade funds were +$19.66bln.

 This information is intended solely to report on investment strategies identified by Cincinnati Asset Management.
 Opinions and estimates offered constitute our judgment and are subject to change without notice, as are statements of financial market trends, which are based on current market conditions.
 This material is not intended as an offer or solicitation to buy, hold or sell any financial instrument.
 Fixed income securities may be sensitive to prevailing interest rates.
 When rates rise the value generally declines.
 Past performance is not a guarantee of future results.